-Camping is available in the Festival grounds and is included in the price of your ticket – however, space is limited.
+Camping is available at the festival site and is included in the price of your ticket – however, space is limited.

 Getting to Sibenik

-Sibenik is about 50-60km north (along the coast) of Split Airport, so this is understandably the best place to fly in to.
-Luckily, there are many flights from the UK, Ireland and the rest of Europe to Split – see our Getting to Split page for more details.
+Sibenik is about 50-60km north (along the coast) from Split Airport, so this is understandably the best place to fly into.
+Luckily, there are many flights from the UK, Ireland and the rest of Europe to Split.
+See our Getting to Split page for more details.

-From Split Airport, you can get local bus number 37 (which stops on the road outside the airport grounds) to Trogir.
+From Split Airport, you can get local bus number 37 (on the road outside the airport grounds) to Trogir.
 There are then numerous buses from Trogir to Sibenik.
 Or, for more options, take an airport transfer bus from Split Airport to Split bus station, and then another bus from here to Sibenik.

-Zadar Airport is also pretty close to Sibenik – and, again, there are numerous flights to here from the UK, Ireland and the rest of Europe.
+Zadar Airport is also pretty close to Sibenik which provides further options for travelling from the UK, Ireland and the rest of Europe.
 See our Getting to Zadar and Getting to North Dalmatia pages for more details.